 3. How likely are you to recommend this product to a friend?

-Depending on how your users answer the NPS question, users are grouped into three main segments: detractors, passives, and promoters.
+Depending on the NPS answers, users are then grouped into three main segments: detractors, passives, and promoters.

 - Detractors are users who aren't happy with your product and are most likely to churn and use a competitor's product.

-- Passives don't hate your product but they don't love it either.
-Given the right incentive, it's easy for competitors to lure them away from you.
+- Passives don't hate your product, but they don't love it either.
+With the right incentives, it will be easy for competitors to lure them away from you.

 - Promoters love your product and are the most likely to recommend it to their friends and family.

-If people are using your product regularly, it's important to understand what draws them to it.
-Is it the features, the processes, the user interface, or something else?
-Once you know what it is, you can tweak how you talk to customers to make specific benefits clearer.
+When people are using your product this frequently, it's important to understand what keeps them coming back to it—is it the features, the user interface, or something else?

 Then group users so that you can learn: